unders/viperfire/README.md

 - [ ] Rename State to presenter
 - [ ] Should update title on page transition
 - [ ] Add a global loading like Youtube on the top.
-- [ ] Fix so that title is updated
 - [ ] Add snackbar (to should error messages etc.)
 - [ ] Setup Service worker with Workbox
 - [ ] Setup HTTP push